 I pasted the code above into a text widget and added it to the right hand sidebar.
 See image below:

-It is as simple as that, no more waiting for a plugin to be updated or have bugs fixed.
+It is as simple as that, no more waiting for a plugin to be updated or have their bugs fixed.

-Online translation Websites:
+Online Resources translation Websites

 - Lexilogos: Lexilogos is a comprehensive set of resources for the study of the languages of the world.